All articles are freely available and immediately accessible online upon publication.

 Verbatim copying of text without putting quotation marks and not acknowledging the work of the original author.

 Plagiarism in Published Manuscripts: Published manuscripts which are found to contain plagiarized text are retracted from the journal website after careful investigation and approval by the Editor-in-Chief of the journal.
-A ‘Retraction Note’ as well as a link to the original article is published on the electronic version of the plagiarized manuscript.
+A ‘Retraction Note’ as well as a link to the original article is published on the electronic version of the plagiarized manuscript and an addendum with retraction notification in the journal concerned.

 Copyrights: Authors who publish in Bentham OPEN journals retain copyright to their work.
 Submission of a manuscript to the respective journals implies that all authors have read and agreed to the content of the Covering Letter or the Terms and Conditions.
 It is a condition of publication that manuscripts submitted to a journal have not been published and will not be simultaneously submitted or published elsewhere.